Noisy-le-Roi station

-Noisy-le-Roi station (French: Gare de Noisy-le-Roi) is a railway station in the town Noisy-le-Roi, Yvelines department, northern France.
+Noisy-le-Roi (/fr/; French: Gare de Noisy-le-Roi) is a former railway station in the town of Noisy-le-Roi, Yvelines department, northern France.
 It is on the western part of the Grande Ceinture line.

-Until 6 July 2019, it was part of Transilien Line L, and became part of Île-de-France tramway Line 13 Express on 6 July 2022.
+Until 6 July 2019, it was part of Transilien Line L; it became part of Île-de-France tramway Line 13 Express as a tram stop on 6 July 2022.